Local categories: a new framework for partiality

-of $m$ along $f$ exists in $\C$ and $m'\colon D\to C$ belongs to $\Incl$. \end{description} The monics of an inclusion system are called \textbf{inclusions}.
+\item[I.6] For every pair of composable morphisms $m\colon A\to B$ and $i\colon B\to c$, if $mi$ and $i$ belong to the family $\Incl$, so does $m$.\footnote{This axiom was missing in the original version.
+We thank Tim Stokes for suggesting to include it as part of the natural axioms of an inclusion.} \end{description} The monics of an inclusion system are called \textbf{inclusions}.
 An \textbf{inclusion category} consists of a category equipped with an inclusion system. \end{definition}

 \begin{remark} \cite[Theorem~3.4]{cockett:restrictionI} establishes a $2$-equivalence between split restriction categories and $\M$-categories.
 An $\M$-category is a category equipped with a family $\M$ of monics which is stable under composition and pullbacks, and that contains all isomorphisms.
-An inclusion system satisfies two of the axioms of such a family $\M$, however, it need not satisfy the latter.
-In fact, \textbf{[I.3]} establishes that two objects $A$ and $B$ might have at most one inclusion $m\colon A\to B$. \end{remark}
+The axioms of an inclusion category resemble the ones of an $\M$-category, however, they are not the same concepts.
+Crucially, \textbf{[I.3]} establishes that two objects $A$ and $B$ might have at most one inclusion $m\colon A\to B$, which in particular, means that the composition of an inclusion and an isomorphism might fail to be again an inclusion. \end{remark}

+\begin{remark} \textbf{[I.5]} establishes that (1) the pullback of a morphism $f\colon A\to B$ along an inclusion $m\colon C\to B$ exists and (2) among these isomorphic pullbacks (remember that pullbacks are only unique up to a unique isomorphism) there is at least one in which the morphism $m'$ is again an inclusion.
+This does not imply that such a pullback is unique nor that for each of these pullbacks the corresponding map $m'$ is an inclusion.
+Crucially, if $m$ is an inclusion and $f$ is an isomorphism, the composition $gm$ might fail to be an inclusion (see also Remark~\ref{remark:canonical-pullback-local-cats}). \end{remark}

 Here are some examples of inclusion categories.

 \begin{example} Every category admits a trivial inclusion system, whose only inclusions are identities. \end{example}

 \begin{example} $\ParSet$ (Example~\ref{example:partial-set-local}) is an inclusion category whose inclusions are given by inclusions of sets, that is, $m\colon(A,U)\to(B,V)$ is an inclusion if and only if $A=B$ and $m\colon U\to V$ is the inclusion morphism of $U\subseteq V$. \end{example}